SuyashMishr/EduSarathi/README.md

-# 🎓 EduSarathi - AI-Powered Educational Platform
+# 🎓 EduSarathi - AI-Powered Educational Companion

-**EduSarathi** is an intelligent educational companion that leverages Google's Gemini AI to create curricula, quizzes, assessments, and learning materials.
-Currently optimized for **Physics Class 11** with NCERT content extraction.
+EduSarathi is an intelligent educational companion that leverages Google's Gemini AI to create curricula, quizzes, assessments, and learning materials.
+Currently optimized for Physics Class 11 with NCERT content extraction.

 ## ✨ Features